-The 362 traffic patterns of Figure 40 and Figure 41 were scheduled both by our liquid scheduling algorithms and according to a topology-unaware round-robin schedule (or randomly).
+The 362 traffic patterns of Figure 40 and Figure 41 were scheduled both by schedules found according to our liquid scheduling algorithms, and by a topology-unaware round-robin schedule (or randomly).
 Overall throughput results for each method are measured and presented for comparison.
 In each chart, the theoretical liquid throughput values of Figure 41 are given for comparison with the measured values.

-Figure 42 shows the overall communication throughput of 362 traffic patterns carried out by a topology-unaware round-robin schedule.
+Figure 42 shows the overall communication throughput of the 362 traffic patterns carried out by a topology-unaware round-robin schedule.
 The size of messages, i.e. the amount of data transferred from each transmitting processor to each receiving processor, is equal to 2MB.
-For each traffic pattern, 20 measurements were made and the chart shows the median of their throughputs (the black dots).
+20 measurements were made for each traffic pattern, and the chart shows the median of their throughputs (the black dots).
 According to the chart, the round-robin schedule yields a throughput which is far below the liquid throughput of the network.
-Tests with various other topology-unaware methods (such as transmission in random order or in FIFO order) yield to throughputs not which are not better than the one of the round-robin schedule.
+Tests with various other topology-unaware methods (such as transmission in random order or in FIFO order) yield throughputs which are not better than that of the round-robin schedule.